Are you interested in singing and the arts?

 20th August 2022

-Hand Ball Alley Sessions!
+Autumn ’22: Hand Ball Alley Sessions

 Having explored some beautiful outdoor spots around the county over the summer, we’ve settled on Kilmannonhand ball alley for the Autumn.
 The acoustics are great and it’s a nice quiet spot, reasonably close to town.
 We’ll reconvene there on Weds 31st of August for 8 weeks until Weds 26th October, 7-9pm (or at least until the weather breaks, in which case we’ll retire indoors at the Creative Hub again!)
 You can find Kilmannon hand ball alley here